awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 1. Wait for the job to complete\.

    You must wait until the job output is ready for you to download\.
-If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic or specified an Amazon SNS topic when you initiated a job, Amazon Glacier sends a message to that topic after it completes the job\.
-The code example given in the following section uses Amazon SNS for Amazon Glacier to publish a message\.
+If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic or specified an Amazon SNS topic when you initiated a job, Glacier sends a message to that topic after it completes the job\.
+The code example given in the following section uses Amazon SNS for Glacier to publish a message\.

-   You can also poll Amazon Glacier by calling the `DescribeJob` method to determine the job completion status\.
+   You can also poll Glacier by calling the `DescribeJob` method to determine the job completion status\.
 Although, using an Amazon SNS topic for notification is the recommended approach \.

 1. Download the job output \(archive data\) by executing the `GetJobOutput` method\.

    You provide the request information such as the job ID and vault name by creating an instance of the `GetJobOutputRequest` class\.
-The output that Amazon Glacier returns is available in the `GetJobOutputResponse` object\.
+The output that Glacier returns is available in the `GetJobOutputResponse` object\.

    ```
    GetJobOutputRequest getJobOutputRequest = new GetJobOutputRequest()